nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Known Issue:**
 Currently, running an `add` command while being in a filtered list returns the list displaying all the guests, though the filters are not cleared from the filter panel.
-The developers are working on this fix in future iterations, for now you may clear the filters using the `list` command.
+For now, you may clear the filters using the `list` command.
 </div>

 Example: